On the 20th anniversary of his death

 Hans Dichand cultivated a close friendship with Mönch

 The fact that Weidinger was able to bring the wonders of nature closer to the readers of the "Krone" - not forgetting the needs of people's bodies and souls - is thanks to our founder Hans Dichand, who was visionary in so many ways.
 The legendary newspaperman offered the then herbalist a daily column.
-He was able to pass on his wisdom as a reservoir of knowledge and sheer infinite kindness of heart all the better as he was able to gain life experience and knowledge of traditional Chinese medicine during his almost 16-year stay in China as a missionary.
+He was able to pass on his wisdom as a reservoir of knowledge and sheer infinite kindness of heart all the better because he was able to gain life experience and knowledge of traditional Chinese medicine during his almost 16-year stay in China as a missionary.

 "Want to continue our work"